Nearly Optimal Linear Convergence of Stochastic Primal-Dual Methods for Linear Programming: Introduction

-In this paper, we propose a restarted stochastic extragradient method with variance reduction for solving sharp primal-dual problems.
-We show that the proposed algorithm exhibit linear convergence rate with high probability.
-To the best of our knowledge, this is the first stochastic algorithm with linear rate for the general standard-form LP problems~\eqref{eq:lp}.
-For unconstrained bilinear problems, our restarted scheme improves the complexity of existing linear convergence of stochastic algorithms~\cite{alacaoglu2021stochastic} by a factor of the condition number.
+(i) We propose a restarted stochastic extragradient method with variance reduction for solving sharp primal-dual problems.
+We show that the proposed algorithm exhibit linear convergence rate with high probability, in particular, \begin{itemize} \item For linear programming and unconstrained bilinear problems, our restarted scheme improves the complexity of existing linear convergence of stochastic algorithms~\cite{alacaoglu2021stochastic} by a factor of the condition number.
+The improvement comes from restarts. \item To the best of our knowledge, this is the first stochastic algorithm with linear rate for the general standard-form LP problems~\eqref{eq:lp}.
+To prove this result, we introduce a high-probability analysis to upper-bound distance between the iterates and the optimal solution set. \end{itemize}

+(ii) We present the complexity lower bound of a class of stochastic first-order methods for solving sharp primal-dual problems, which matches the upper bound we obtained for RsEGM (upto $\log$ terms).
+This showcases RsEGM achieves a nearly optimal linear convergence rate for sharp primal-dual problems.